 A Christian can affirm each of these ideas.

-But a Christian knows that a Way more successful than the one narrated by Mr. Coelho and learned by Santiago.
+But a Christian knows a Way truer than the one narrated by Mr. Coelho and learned by Santiago.

 The difference in paths is apparent in the contrast between the advice Coelho’s Melchizedek gives Santiago and the advice Genesis’ Melchizedek gives Abram, the father of faith.
 Both Santiago and Abram are on journeys.
 Santiago is told to that he is responsible for identifying his Personal Legend and achieving it.
 Abram is told that he must follow and obey God.
 Santiago must depend on himself; Abram has the omnipotent, and omniscient God of the universe providing his direction and power.